 It only took five years and seven months, but Kimi Raikkonen can call himself a race winner once again!
-The Iceman secured victory at the United States Grand Prix on Sunday to snap an incredible stretch of 113 races without victory - Matthew Scott takes a look at what happened between the races.
+The Iceman secured victory at the United States Grand Prix on Sunday to snap an incredible stretch of 113 races without victory.

 The 2013 Australian Grand Prix, which Raikkonen won for Lotus, stood as his last trip to the top step of the podium before Sunday's success at COTA.
 Much has changed since then: Raikkonen's team, the ownership of F1 and a set of engine regulations which helped Mercedes dominate much of the time in between.

 Here we run down 12 events that took place during Raikkonen's long wait for a win...